The Sabbath Question – A Historical Perspective

 To focus on spiritual work of faith, and family and friends, and community.

-And to do so whether that day be Saturday or Sunday as a community of believers, however large or small that community of believers might be (Matt 18:20).
+And to do so whether that day be Saturday or Sunday as a family and community of believers, however large or small that family and community of believers might be.
+For Matthew 18:20 says For where two or three are gathered together in my name, there am I in the midst of them.

 Categories